 EZONE UWA is the largest single infrastructure investment that UWA has undertaken since its foundation.

-Featuring a network of flexible teaching, research and industry engagement spaces, EZONE UWA is designed to deliver outstanding graduates and innovative solutions in the fields of engineering, computing and mathematics.
+Featuring a network of flexible teaching, research and industry engagement spaces, EZONE UWA is designed to deliver outstanding graduates and innovative solutions in the fields of engineering and mathematical sciences.

 Several elements of EZONE UWA have either been completed or are in the advanced stages of development: